ROCm/gpu-cluster-networking/docs/how-to/multi-node-config.rst

 node communicates with the GPUs while the other does so with CPUs.
 Then, run the test a second time with the ``use_rocm`` flag on the other side.
-Continue to use the most adjacent NIC to the GPU or CPU being tested so that communication doesn't run between intranode CPUs (testing the internal CPU-CPU fabric isn't a goal now).
+Continue to use the most adjacent NIC to the GPU or CPU being tested so that communication doesn't run between intra-node CPUs (testing the internal CPU-CPU fabric isn't a goal now).

 D2D RDMA multithread benchmark